cebem1nt/keeper/README.md

 - [x]  Improve extensibility of the code
 - [x]  Event system for extensibility
 - [x]  Opening an .lk file out of working directory
-- [ ]  Portable build for keeper, accessing and managing passwords on flashdrive
+- [x]  Portable build for keeper, accessing and managing passwords on flashdrive
+- [ ]  AES encryption backend

 May be: